benswift/dp17-uq/plan.md

 reference - it could be used as the base for a new angle if we don't like any of the others.

-## Communicating model uncertainty to decision-makers
+## B) Communicating model uncertainty to decision-makers

 ### The problem